|

 Such kinship is a vital global requirement and any political

-movement or religion _ Islam, for example _ which takes up
+movement or religion _ Islam, for example _ which takes

-and material lead.9
+intellectual and material lead.9

 3. Religion

-At the core of the great faiths is the idea of surrender to
+At the core of the great faiths is the idea of surrender

-God _ and that is the literal meaning of Islam.
+to God _ and that is the literal meaning of Islam.

 Such surrender has in the past been conceived rather narrowly